-Practice considerations: Manage your architecture firm’s risk in response to COVID-19
+Practice considerations: Manage your architecture firm’s risk during COVID-19

 This document begins with a resource list and suggestions for dealing with federal, state, and local guidance and restrictions.
-The document next addresses your current work, providing a set of relevant considerations for projects that will continue during the pandemic, as well as those that will not.
+The document next addresses your current work, providing a set of relevant considerations for projects that have continued during the pandemic, as well as those that have or will not.
 Finally, the document concludes with some factors related to work you either have not yet started or are in the process of pursuing.

 Guidance and restrictions from local, state, and federal government

-1. This issue is changing rapidly.
+1. This issue continues to change rapidly.
 You will need to check updates regularly from reliable sources.
 Some potential sources of information include: